History

 1968 – $2000 toward the Comprehensive Health and Welfare Survey for Racine County.
 Youth Concert turned over to the Racine Symphony Guild.

-1969 – Initiated the Case Aide Project, a three year pilot project.
-One year extension of Racine Street Project.
-Sponsored Group for PreDelinquent Girls.
+1969 – Initiated the Case Aide Project, a three-year pilot project.
+One year extension of the Racine Street Project.
+Sponsored Horizon Hall Group Home for Pre-Delequent Girls.

 1971 – Wustum Mini Gallery project.
 Volunteer Services Bureau begun.

-1980 – Racine Zoo educational displays and program.
+1980 – Junior League of Racine started the Racine Zoo “A.D.O.P.T an Animal” educational displays and program.
 Funding and volunteers to start the Racine Council on Alcohol/Other Drug Abuse.

 1982 – Attaché Fund Raiser.
 Operation Snowball, coalition with the Medical Auxiliary, $10,500.